-The Stoddard Firm has experience helping accident survivors establish the truth about their accidents, their injuries, and the legal duties of the individuals and insurance companies involved.
+The personal injury lawyers at The Stoddard Firm have experience helping accident survivors establish the truth about their accidents, their injuries, and the legal duties of the individuals and insurance companies involved.
 To get started with a free consultation, give us a call at 678-RESULT or reach out through our online chat function.

 Matt Stoddard is a professional, hardworking, ethical advocate.
 He routinely faces some of the nation’s largest companies and some of the world’s largest insurers – opponents who have virtually unlimited resources.
 In these circumstances, Mr. Stoddard is comfortable.
 Mr. Stoddard provides his strongest efforts to his clients, and he devotes the firm’s significant financial resources to presenting the strongest case possible on their behalf.
 Matt understands that his clients must put their trust in him.
 That trust creates an obligation for Matt to work tirelessly on their behalf, and Matt Stoddard does not take that obligation lightly. [ Attorney Bio ]

 Tell us about your concern and request a free, no obligation, confidential legal consultation.